jessp/holo-assistant/README.md

 For clientCharacter, make sure you install [Raylib](https://github.com/raysan5/raylib).

-I used a homebrew installation of Raylib on Mac, and for Raspberry Pi, I installed used `sudo make install PLATFORM=PLATFORM_DESKTOP GRAPHICS=GRAPHICS_API_OPENGL_21`.
+I used a homebrew installation of Raylib on Mac, and for Raspberry Pi, I installed the Git Repo used `sudo make install PLATFORM=PLATFORM_DESKTOP GRAPHICS=GRAPHICS_API_OPENGL_21`.

 ## Compiling and Running